Get Help or report a concern

 If you or someone you know may be experiencing exploitation, support and resources are available.

-Help is available 24/7.
-All services are confidential and free.
+Help is free and available 24/7.
 If you or someone you know is in immediate danger, please call 911.
+Please note this will lead to a response by the local police department.

 National Human Trafficking Hotline